jneem/jekyll-now/_posts/tikz/merge.md

 c3 d4
 ```

-This turns out (surprise, surprise) not to be a perfect merge; the reason is
+This turns out (surprise, surprise) not to be a perfect merge.
-that our definition of perfection required that there is always a *unique* continuation.
+To understand how our definition of merge perfection excludes merges like this,

-But here is an example of a possible future without a unique continuation:
+here is an example of a possible future without a continuation:

 ```tikz
 FILE (0, 0) original